waku-org/pm/draft-roadmap/improve_devex_api_twn_metrics_docs.md

 **FURPS**:
 - F1.
 Setup, start and stop a Waku node.
-- F. Support edge node operation mode.
+- F3.
+Support relay node operation mode.
 - F4.
 Does automatic peer discovery based on the node platform and operation mode.
 - F5.
 Returns health and connectivity information using proven heuristics.
 - U1.
 When setting up a Waku node, no need to specify what protocols to mount, only an operational mode (edge or relay).